-Parents should be informed by telephone as soon as possible after an emergency or following a serious/significant injury including:
+In addition to any iSAMS report notification messages, Parents should be informed by telephone as soon as possible after an emergency or following a serious/significant injury including:

-- Head injury (a head injury advice sheet should be given to any pupil who sustains a head injury) available in the school office (or EYFS).
+- Head injury (a head injury advice sheet should be given to any pupil who sustains a head injury) available 'in all first aid boxes or' in the school office.

 - Suspected sprain or fracture

 - Following a fall from height

 - Dental injury

 - Anaphylaxis and following the administration of an Epipen

 - Epileptic seizure

 - Severe hypoglycaemia for pupils, staff or visitors with diabetes

 - Severe asthma attack

-- Difficulty breathing
+- · Difficulty breathing

 - Bleeding injury

-- · Loss of consciousness
+- Loss of consciousness

 - If the pupil is generally unwell.

 If non-emergency transportation is required, an authorised taxi service will be used if parents are delayed.
-A member of staff will accompany the pupil until a parent arrives.
-Parents can be informed of smaller incidents at the end of the school day by the form teacher.
+A trained First Aid member of staff will accompany the pupil until a parent arrives.